-- 1. To advise Members of the progress of the Ayrshire Growth Deal and the development of its component projects as at 12 April 2021 (Appendix 1). - 2.
+- 1. To advise the Economic Joint Committee Members of the progress of the Ayrshire Growth Deal and the development of its component projects as at 21 April 2021 (Appendix 1). - 2.
 To set out the draft spend profile for the Deal over 10 years (Appendix 2).
 This is an estimate based on compression of UK Government's funding from 15 years to 10 years and takes into account current activities and implementation plans.
 The profile will be subject to review as Outline Business Cases (OBCs) are finalised.
-This profile will also be subject to discussion with both the UK and Scottish Governments and will form part of the suite of Deal documents which have been revised to reflect these changes. - 3.
-To set out the revised principal Ayrshire Growth Deal suite of documents for consideration by the Joint Committee for agreement before formal sign off by the three Councils, UK and Scottish Governments (Appendices 3-5).
+This profile is subject to discussion with both the UK and Scottish Governments and will form part of the suite of Deal documents which have been revised to reflect these changes. - 3.
+To set out the revised principal Ayrshire Growth Deal suite of documents for agreement by the Joint Committee.
+The UK and Scottish Governments will also require to formally approve these documents (Appendices 3-5).